-15.1 Professional visitors, such as social workers will have had the appropriate vetting checks undertaken by their own organisation.
+- 15.1 Professional visitors, such as social workers will have had the appropriate vetting checks undertaken by their own organisation.
 Any professionals visiting the setting should provide evidence of their professional role and employment details (an identity badge for example).
-If felt necessary, the setting will contact the relevant organisation to verify the individual's identity.

-15.2 DBS numbers for all professional visitors to the setting will be requested prior to their visit and a record of this kept in the Central Record.

-15.3 Visitors are asked to sign the visitors signing in book on arrival to the setting, read and agree to our visitor policy statement and place all belongings including mobile phones in the kitchen.
+If felt necessary, the setting will contact the relevant organisation to verify the individual's identity. - 15.2 DBS numbers for all professional visitors to the setting will be requested prior to their visit and a record of this kept in the Central Record. - 15.3 Visitors are asked to sign the visitors signing in book on arrival to the setting, read and agree to our visitor policy statement and place all belongings including mobile phones in the kitchen.
+All visitors are required to wear a Visitor Badge for the duration of their visit.

-15.4 Unexpected Visitors
+Unexpected Visitors

-15.4a Unexpected visitors to the setting, during preschool opening hours, are not allowed access to the building until their identity and business have been verified

-15.4b The preschool reserves the right to deny entry to any visitor whose identity and business cannot be verified.

-15.4c All visitors are asked to sign the visitor's book, read and agree to our visitor policy statement and sign out when leaving the setting.

-15.4d All visitors will be escorted by a member of staff at all times and are not allowed free access within the setting.

-15.4e No children are allowed access to the area the visitor may be working in unless accompanied by a staff member.
+- 15.4a Unexpected visitors to the setting, during preschool opening hours, are not allowed access to the building until their identity and business have been verified 15.4b The preschool reserves the right to deny entry to any visitor whose identity and business cannot be verified. - 15.4c All visitors are asked to sign the visitor's book, read and agree to our visitor policy statement and sign out when leaving the setting. - 15.4d All visitors will be escorted by a member of staff at all times and are not allowed free access within the setting. - 15.4e No children are allowed access to the area the visitor may be working in unless accompanied by a staff member.

-16 Off-site visits
+OFF-SITE VISITS